corefan/xenko-docs/en/manual/graphics/graphics-compositor/render-targets.md

 ## Sample

-For an example of rendering to a camera in a project, see the **Animation** sample included with Xenko.
+For an example of rendering to a texture in a project, see the **Animation** sample included with Xenko.

 ## See also